-The annual incentive program was also intended to enable incentives that are earned and paid to be deductible by the Company for income tax purposes under Code Section 162(m) by having the payments constitute qualifying performance-based compensation.
-The Compensation Committee therefore established, under the 2008 Plan, the following maximum annual incentive opportunities for the below NEOs based on whether our Adjusted EBITDA met or exceeded the below performance goals for the first half of 2017 and for the entire 2017 year, respectively.
-For 2017, the below NEOs were eligible to receive up to the below enumerated percentages of base salary if the Company's Adjusted EBITDA was at least \$2 million for the first half of 2017 and at least \$5 million for the entire 2017 fiscal year.
-Both of these targets were achieved.
-The table below shows the percentages and figures for the entire 2017 year (the base salaries utilized for the first half of 2017 bonus were 50% of the salary figures shown below).
-Payment of any first half bonus earned was provided in August 2017 and such first half payout reduced dollar for dollar the total earned annual 2017 incentive payment that was provided in February 2018.
+The Compensation Committee established, under the Stock Plan, the following maximum annual incentive opportunities for the below NEOs based on whether our Adjusted EBITDA met or exceeded the below performance goals for the first half of 2018 and for the entire 2018 year, respectively.
+For 2018, the below NEOs were eligible to receive up to the below enumerated percentages of base salary.
+The table below shows the percentages and figures for the entire 2018 year (the base salaries utilized for the first half of 2018 bonus were 50% of the salary figures shown below).
+Payment of the first half bonus was provided in August 2018 and such first half payout reduced dollar for dollar the total earned annual 2018 incentive payment that was provided in March 2019.